Call Us: 336.299.3060

 They must be picked up the following day between 8:00 AM - 9:00 AM.

-If they are picked up at 9:00 AM or later we do charge a $30 boarding fee.
+If they are picked up at 9:00 AM or later we do charge a $30 late fee.

-Feral cats must be brought in humane traps.
-If you need to rent one, see below.
+Feral cats must be brought in humane traps, we will not accept them in pet carriers.
+If you need to rent a trap, see below.

 Humane Trap Rentals